 Buttons are control devices that are activated by pressing the mouse while over the button.
-They may appear in many different styles: regular, check box, check box without an outline, circle, and circle without an outline.
-They can also be created as a switch or toggle in which the button maintains a state of either on or off.
+They may appear in four different styles: regular, check box, circle, and xbox.
+An outline is optional.
+A button can be flagged as a toggle, which maintains a state of on or off.
 The attribute sheet of a button contains the following editable features:

 text is the label of the button.
-This may be an empty string.id is the name assigned to the object.

-callback specifies the procedure to call when the button receives an event.
-If no procedure is x specifies the x-coordinate of the upper-left corner of the button.

-y specifies the y-coordinate of the upper-left corner of the button.

-width specifies the width of the button.

-height specifies the height of the button.
+This may be an empty string. id is the name assigned to the object. callback specifies the procedure to call when the button receives an event.
+If no procedure is specified the event is essentially ignored.
+X specifies the x-coordinate of the upper-left corner of the button. У specifies the y-coordinate of the upper-left corner of the button. width specifies the width of the button. height specifies the height of the button. style specifies the look of the button.
+Four styles are supported: regular, check box, circle, and xbox. outline specifies whether an outline is to be drawn around the button. toggle specifies whether the button is a toggle button.

-switch specifies whether the button is a switch button.
-Switch (or toggle) buttons maintain a state of on or off, as opposed to regular buttons.

-style specifies the look of the button.
-Currently, five varying styles are supported: regular, check box, check box-no outline, circle, and circle-no outline.